Bastiti/TouchPortal-Tuya/README.md

 ## Installation:

+### Link your devices to the API and get your credentials.

 -  Go to https://iot.tuya.com, and create/connect to your api account.
 -  Once your account is created and you are ready, go to "Cloud" tab, then "Development".
 -  Create a cloud project.